rajendrag/guice-persist-orient-play-example/README.md

     }
 ```

-**IMPORTANT** pay attention to `preloadOrientEngine();` method, which is a hack to pre-initialize orient
+**IMPORTANT** pay attention to [preloadOrientEngine()](app/PersistenceLifecycle.java#L30) method, which is a hack to pre-initialize orient
 and avoid NoClassDefFound errors on start.

 ### Sample

-Actual sample is very simple: `app/controllers/SampleController`.
+Actual sample is very simple: [SampleController](app/constrollers/SampleController.java).
 It simply loads all records in `Sample` table and renders it as json.

-Repository used for accessing database:
+[Repository](app/repositories/SampleRepository.java) used for accessing database:

 ```
     @Query("select from Sample")